 Living expenses at many overseas sites are generally minimal, averaging $5.00/day based on the experience of past student participants.
 At other sites, they can be considerably more.
 Airfares, however, can be considerable, particularly for sites in Africa, Asia, and the Pacific.
 Round-trip airfares for this elective in the past have ranged from $800 to $2,500.
 Additional costs include visa fees, site registration fees, and fees for immunizations not available at the medical center.
 Immunizations not routinely available at the medical center include typhoid, yellow fever, and cholera.
 Average malaria prophylaxis costs around $60 for a course of several weeks.
 The School of Public Health arranges with the Student Health Service to provide immunizations available here, e.g., tetanus toxoid, Hepatitis B vaccine, and polio vaccine, and to provide prescriptions for those not available here.
 The Student Health Service can, however, administer them after the student fills the prescription(s).

 Students should be aware that there are, in addition, other incidental costs.
-For example, our cooperating site in India currently charges a registration fee of $450, and the one in the Dominican Republic a registration fee of $750.
+For example, our cooperating site in India currently charges a registration fee of $450, the site in Guatemala charges a registration fee of $150, and the one in the Dominican Republic a registration fee of $750.